Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Critical behavior induced by the QCPs

 \subsection{Numerical results for the renormalized critical temperature}

-With all above on hand, we are now in a proper position to examine the behavior of critical temperature around different kinds of QCPs.
-Reading from Eq.~(\ref{Eq_rho_n_s}) and Eq.~(\ref{Eq_rho_R_s}), we can infer that there exist two significant items that are largely associated with the critical temperature.
-One is the initial values of fermion velocities at $l=0$ and the other is the critical energy scale denoted by $l_c$ of the FP.
+With all of the above on hand, we are now in a proper position to examine the behavior of critical temperature around different kinds of QCPs.
+Reading from Eq.~(\ref{Eq_rho_n_s}) and Eq.~(\ref{Eq_rho_R_s}), we can infer that there exist two significant items that are largely associated with the critical temperature: the initial values of fermion velocities at $l=0$ and the critical energy scale denoted by $l_c$ of the FP.
 In particular, learning from Sec.~\ref{Sec_FP} around the QCPs, we find that the critical energy scale $l_c$ is closely related to the type of FP.

 After performing the detailed numerical analysis of the RG equations~(\ref{RG_v_F})-(\ref{RG_Gamma_z}) and the renormalized superfluid density~(\ref{Eq_rho_n_s})-(\ref{Eq_rho_R_s}), we examine the impacts of QCPs as shown in Fig.~\ref{fig1} on the critical temperature.
 The results are presented in Fig.~\ref{Fig_x_Tc}-\ref{Fig_y_Tc} for different kinds of FPs.
 These figures clearly illustrate the dependence of the renormalized critical temperature $T'_c/T_c$ on the initial ratio of fermion velocities $v_{\Delta0}/v_{F0}$ and the critical energy scale $l_c$ around distinct QCPs.
-Here, $T'_c$ and $T_c$ serve as the renormalized and non-interacting critical temperatures, respectively.
+Here, $T'_c$ and $T_c$ serve as the renormalized and noninteracting critical temperatures, respectively.